Fonts Q1

 I just completed my first full quarter on my new team1, the Google Fonts team.
 It went about as I expected; I learned a lot of stuff, but wish I had learned it all faster.

 So what does the Google Fonts team do?
 Quite a bit of random stuff here and there, some of it internal to Google, and some of it open source.
-It's easy to talk about the more open stuff than the internal.
+It's tricky to talk about the internal stuff, but I can comment on the open source efforts.

 1.1.
 Google Fonts